Nursing Admissions for Transfer Students and Students Seeking a 2nd Undergraduate Degree

 - A score of 85 or higher in all sections: Math, A&P, Reading Comprehension, Grammar, and Vocabulary

-Additional factors may be also considered, such as patterns of withdraws or repeats, extracurricular activities and obligations, and other information the committee views as important.
+- Additional academic factors may be also considered, such as patterns of withdraws or repeats, extracurricular activities and obligations, and other information the committee views as important.

 Students admitted to the UST Carol and Odis Peavy School of Nursing will be subject to participation requirements established by healthcare organizations that host student clinical rotations.
 This includes criminal background checks, CPR certification and specific immunizations.
 These requirements may also include verification of identity and compliance with federal immigration law.

-Transfer students can apply with some pre-requisite and core classes in progress.
+Transfer students can apply with some classes in progress.

 More questions?
 Check our Frequently Asked Questions page!

 If you’re a transfer student who would like to learn about admissions requirements and meet with Nursing Admissions, we invite you to attend an upcoming information sessions.

 Accelerated Bachelor of Science in Nursing (ABSN) - for Students Seeking a 2nd Undergraduate Degree